-The world’s most famous hat.
-Would the film have done well without it?
-Sure.
-But the character wouldn’t be anywhere near as recognisable.
-The fedora was supplied by Herbert Johnson Hatters in England for the first three films, and the fourth (not-so popular amongst diehard fans) was made by Adventurebilt Hat Company of Columbus.
+The fedora was supplied by Herbert Johnson Hatters in England for the first three films, while the fedora sported in above clip from the fourth (not-so popular amongst diehard fans) film was made by Adventurebilt Hat Company of Columbus.

 The lightsaber is the coolest weapon in the history of film, and one of the coolest props to grace our screens.
 While the blade itself is superimposed on, the hilts are real, and today people pay thousands for exact replicas.

 The originals we constructed from old press camera flash battery packs and other pieces of hardware.

 This prop was a plot driver more than anything.
 It allowed Chuck Noland, the castaway (played with great skill and heart by Tom Hanks), to explore dialogue that would have been impossible without the use of an imaginary friend.
 One of the original volleyballs used in the film was sold for $18,500 to the ex-CEO of FedEx.